Rosacea Treatment and You

 Your treatment will depend on the type of rosacea you have.
 Most of these creams and oral medications help the most in people with papulopustular rosacea.
 That's where symptoms include small pimples, facial flushing, and tiny red lines on the cheeks.

 These treatments may still be used in people with other types of rosacea, but they may not help as much.
-And even if they work and your symptoms go away, you might keep taking it to stop further flare-ups.
+And even if they work and symptoms go away, you might keep taking it to stop further flare-ups.
 Your doctor may also combine a few drugs or creams.

 Rosacea Treatment Options